andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 ## Domain of Religiosity

 NLYS97 contains several items mapping into the domain of religiosity.
-One particular variable, measuring church attendance (Codename:attend) is measured in each year and thus is at the focus of all models.
+One particular variable measuring church attendance (Codename:**attend**) is recorded  uninteruptedly for 12 years (2000-2011) and chosen as the key operationalization of religiosity in all models.
+Literature on psychology and sociology of religion suggest that church attendance is highly correlated with other facets of religiosity, and might very well be the optimal indicator of broad religiosity in practice.
 The items selected for analysis and context are shown in the following graph.

 ## Variable-Occasion Slice (**VO**)
 <img link src="./Documentation/figure_rmd/variables_layout.png" alt="Databox slice" style="width:700px;"/>

-The first section of variables gives basic context variables: birth month and year, age at the time of the interview, sex, race, as well as sample indicator (cross-sectional or oversample) and id.
+The first section of variables gives basic context variables: the month and year of birth, age at the time of the interview, sex, race, as well as sample indicator (cross-sectional or oversample).

-The second group of variables (in light gray) measures religious behaviors (relpref, attend, pray, decisions) and attitudes (values, todo, obeyed, bornagain, faith) of respondents.
-Another section (aslo in gray) at the bottom lists availible variables concerning religiosity of the PARENT of the respondent (attendPR, relprefPR, relraisedPR).
-Between religiosity sections is a list of potential covariates, in this case a self-reported measures of emotional wellfair (calm, blue, happy, depressed, nervous) and media activities (internet, computer,tv).
+The second group of variables (in light gray) hosts variables related to religiosity: behaviors (relpref, attend, pray, decisions) and attitudes (values, todo, obeyed, bornagain, faith) of respondents.
+Another section (aslo in gray) at the bottom lists availible variables concerning religiosity of the [PARENT](http://www.bls.gov/nls/quex/r1/y97rd1pquex.htm) of the respondent (attendPR, relprefPR, relraisedPR).
+Between religiosity sections there is a list of covariates that might, in this case a self-report on emotional wellbeing (calm, blue, happy, depressed, nervous) and media activities (internet, computer,tv).

 ## Primary Dataset : View of one case (id=1)